thecuriousneutrino/TriggerApplication/UserTools/README.md

 ## Triggers

 * nhits
-  * Look for x-digits in a y ns sliding-window
+  * Trigger on more than x-digits in a y ns sliding-window
 * test_vertices
-  * Look for x-digits in a y ns sliding-window, using time-of-flight subtracted times, on a fixed grid of vertices
+  * Trigger on more than x-digits in a y ns sliding-window, using time-of-flight subtracted times, on a fixed grid of vertices

 ## Reconstruction